TIBCOSoftware/snappydata/docs/howto/connecttibcospotfire.md

 <!--- For more details about setting the Hive Thrift server, refer to [placeholder]--->

-## Connecting Spotfire® Desktop to SnappyData
+## Connecting Spotfire® Desktop to TIBCO ComputeDB

 Login and download TIBCO Spotfire® Desktop from the [TIBCO eDelivery website]( https://edelivery.tibco.com/storefront/eval/tibco-spotfire-desktop/prod10954.html).
 Follow the setup guidelines to install the product.
-After installation, you can use the following steps to connect Spotfire® Desktop to SnappyData.
+After installation, you can use the following steps to connect Spotfire® Desktop to TIBCO ComputeDB.

 1. On the Spotfire® Desktop application, from the left panel, click **Connect to** > **Apache Spark SQL** > **New Connection**. <br> The **Apache Spark SQL Connection** dialog box is displayed.<br> ![images](../Images/spotfire/generaltabspotfire.png)
 2. In the **General** tab, enter the following details:

-	*	**Server**: Enter the hostname/IP of the Lead node in SnappyData cluster
+	*	**Server**: Enter the hostname/IP of the Lead node in TIBCO ComputeDB cluster

     	!!!
 Note
     		The Hive2 Thrift server uses port 10000 by default.
 If you have explicitly configured the port number, then you must specify the port number as: `<IP or Hostname>:<port number>`